 Whether you’re an experienced pilot, or just starting training, it’s important to fill out a logbook to record all of your paramotor flights.
 A logbook will help you keep track of important flight information, that will keep you safe, and help you progress in the sport.
 It will also serve you well as an important future resource, and we’ll look at the reasons why in this post.

-If you don't have a logbook, you can get a 100 page one that we created at Amazon HERE.
-You'll be able to personalise the logbook with your details and a photo, and then take it along to every flight to jot down lots of details, plus important flight notes.
+If you don’t have a logbook, you can get a 142 page one that we created at Amazon HERE (updated for 2023).
+You’ll be able to personalise the logbook with your details and a photo, and then take it along to every flight to jot down lots of flight details, plus important flight notes.
+There’s also a pre-flight checklist for every flight, that can be ticked off to ensure nothing is missed, and a page to add insurance details, wing inspection and reserve repack details.

 Why is a paramotor logbook important